Can Vision Language Models Learn Intuitive Physics from Interaction?: Results

 To test whether models learn physical intuitions that can generalize to real images, we test them on 100 images from \citet{lerer2016learning}.
 These images show real wooden block towers consisting of 2 to 4 colored wooden blocks, which are either stable or unstable.

 When evaluated on this data, the GRPO models trained for 10.000 steps on binary-stability top block, x-only top block, x-only side block, and x-y side block get accuracies of $0.6$, $0.57$, $0.52$ and $0.31$ respectively.
-The SFT models trained on the same conditions perform at $0.59$, $0.53$, $0.55$ and $0.57$
+The SFT models trained on the same conditions perform at $0.59$, $0.53$, $0.55$ and $0.57$ (see Appendix Section \ref{app:legal} for tables with only legal answers).

 While we can see some transfer, for example from our binary-stability task to these real images, all models perform below the human average\footnote{We calculate the human average based on publicly available, anonymized data taken from \citet{schulze2025visual}} (see Fig.~\ref{fig:qwen3_lerer}).
 Furthermore, we again find no visible benefit of training models with interaction over supervised training when it comes to generalization.